Eligibility Requirements: To apply for the position of firefighter, you must:

 DO NOT CALL TO CHECK ON YOUR STATUS.

-Practice Sessions held at Concord Fire Station 3
+CPAT Practice Sessions - Held at Concord Fire Station 3

 THE APPLICATION AND SELECTION PROCESS

-The application process to become a firefighter candidate includes the following steps: Entrance Examination, Ability Test, Formal Interview, Background Check and Screening, Conditional Job Offer, Drug Testing, Employment Suitability Evaluation and Physical.
+The application process to become a firefighter candidate includes the following steps: CPAT (Orientation, Practice, Final Test) Entrance Examination, Formal Interview, Background Check and Screening, Conditional Job Offer, Drug Testing, Employment Suitability Evaluation and Physical.

 Out of town applicants - PLEASE READ!!!

-Recruit class spans a period of 24 weeks during which recruits receive entry-level training and certifications.
-From the beginning to end, a Training Officer is assigned to each recruit class to be a Leader, Mentor, and to assist with anything the recruits may need.
-The Training Officer also administers physical fitness training for recruits, which is required during the duration of the Recruit training process.
-After a thorough application process, usually anywhere from 4-5 months, it is an accomplishment to be chosen for an appointment to the Concord Fire Department Recruit Training.
+Recruit class spans a period of 18 weeks during which recruits receive entry-level training and certifications.
+From the beginning to end, the Training Division, along with many instructors specializing in a variety of disciplines, works consistently to oversee the recruit class.They are committed to be leaders, mentors, and to assit with anything that the recruits may need to be successful.
+The Training Division, along with Certified Peer Fitness Trainers also provides daily physical fitness training for recruits, which is required during the duration of the recruit training process.
+After a thorough application process, usually anywhere from 4 - 5 months, it is an accomplishment to be chosen for an appointment to Concord Fire Department Recruit Training.

-During the 24 weeks in recruit training, recruits receive initial training in three disciplines which include: Firefighting, Rescue, and Hazardous Material.
+During the 18 weeks in recruit training, recruits receive initial training in three disciplines which include: Firefighting, Rescue, and Hazardous Materials.
 Additionally, Emergency Medical Technician is required and must be completed within eighteen months of employment.
-Recruits receive the following certifications: NC State Firefighter I & II, Hazardous-Materials Operations, Rescue Technician, Rope Specialty, and Emergency Medical Technician.
+Recruits receive the following certifications: NC State Firefighter l and ll (which will be altered to an adjusted/upgraded standard on January 1, 2015), Hazardous-Materials Operations, NC Technical Rescuer, and Emergency Medical Technician.

-After successfully completing Recruit Training, each recruit is assigned to a fire company, either a Ladder Company or an Engine Company, as a Firefighter I, at this time they will work as a firefighter putting their training to the test under the direction of their Fire Captain and senior firefighters.
+After successfully completing Recruit Training, each recruit is assigned to a fire company, which will be a Ladder Company, a Rescue Company, or an Engine Company as a Firefighter l.
+At this time they will work as a firefighter putting their training to the test under the direction of their Fire Captain and Senior Firefighters.
 This is where they will receive firefighting experience and gain valuable knowledge to move the Concord Fire Department into the future.